SteveTownsend/SmartHarvestSE/README.md

 ## Building

 The library builds using CMake.
-I don't use the Colorglass reportsitory for CommonLibSSE-NG because I found it hard to work out what was going on.
+I don't use the Colorglass repository for CommonLibSSE-NG because I found it hard to work out what was going on.
 Instead, CMakeFiles.txt manually imports its dependencies using *FetchContent*.
 Doing this brute force helped me understand CMake better, and makes it possible to experiment with other CommonLibSSE-NG variants.
 I don't plan to revert the build to use vcpkg.

 CMake is confusing, no question.
 Things to know: